OngMinXian/NUSPlanner/README.md

     - Extensions
       3a.
 User selects the work/extracurriculars tag
         3a1.
-An extra pop-up window with additional text fields are triggered, prompting the user to specify the:
+Additional text fields are triggered in the same pop-up tab, prompting the user to specify the:
           - Organisation name
           - Role in organisation
-          - Duties undertaken for the activity that he is involved in 3a2.
+       3a2.
 User fills in the required details
-       3a3.
-User confirms in the extra-pop up window Use case resumes from step 4
+       Use case resumes from step 4

       3b.
 User chooses to omit either the start date and time/end date and time of the event